 First the local namespace is searched;

-Then the enclosing namespace (that is, a def or lambda (A lambda is a single expression function definition));
+Then the enclosing namespace (that is, a def or a lambda expression ;

 Then the global namespace.

 Lastly the built-in’s namespace.

 Python v3.3 introduced types.prepare_class() which gives more control over how classes and metaclasses are created.
 The __prepare__ function can be called prior to the creation of a metaclass instance giving complete control over how the class declarations are ordered.
 It also allows symbols to be inserted into the class namespace, which can be used elsewhere in the class, but these are only visible during class construction.